martenframework/marten/docs/versioned_docs/version-0.1/templates/introduction.md

 If the context used to render the above template is `{"name" => "John Doe"}`, then the output would be "Hello, John Doe!".

-Each variable can involve additional lookups in order to access specific object attributes, if such object have ones.
+Each variable can involve additional lookups in order to access specific object attributes (if such objects have ones).
 These lookups are expressed by relying on a dot notation (`foo.bar`).
 For example, the following snippet would output the `title` attribute of the `article` variable:

 ```html
 <h1>{{ article.title }}</h1>